Capital-Economics-IT/ce_api_examples/content_api/README.md

 (c) 2026 Capital Economics Ltd.

-This repository contains examples of how to use the Capital Economics Content API.
+This section contains examples of how to use the Capital Economics Content API.

 ## Introduction